Bayesian polarization calibration and imaging in very long baseline interferometry: Method

 \section{Method}

-\subsection{Radio Interferometer measurement equation (RIME)}
+\subsection{Radio interferometer measurement equation (RIME)}

 A radio interferometer measures Fourier components of the sky brightness distribution instead of imaging the sky directly.
-According to the van Cittert-Zernike theorem, the two-point correlation function of the signals recorded by two antennas, $i$ and $j$, called the visibility data $V_{ij}$, is given by the Fourier transformed sky brightness distribution $I$ for total intensity under the assumption that the field of view is small \citep{Hamaker_1996, Smirnov_2011, Thompson_2017}:
+According to the van Cittert-Zernike theorem, the two-point correlation function of the signals recorded by two antennas, $i$ and $j$, called visibility data $V_{ij}$, is given by the Fourier-transformed sky brightness distribution $I$ for total intensity under the assumption that the field of view is small \citep{Hamaker_1996, Smirnov_2011, Thompson_2017}

 where $(u,v)$ are the Fourier domain coordinates, $(x,y)$ are the image domain coordinates, and $\mathbb{FT}$ is the Fourier transform operator. \\